-It can take anywhere between three and nine months to develop an app, depending on the complexity of the project and the app development company you're working with.
-I sit down with Chief-Changemaker Sophia Story (AKA Puff) to talk through the app development process, its most time-consuming stages, which questions you should be asking your developers, and what their answers should sound like.
+Anywhere between three and nine months depending on the complexity of the project and the app development company you're working with.
+Read our latest blog to find out more about the app development process, its most time-consuming stages, which questions you should be asking your developers, and what their answers should sound like.

-Let your mobile app development company talk you through the process and stages of the project, to give you an indication as to which stages will take the most amount of time and leave room for testing, feedback, iterations and improvements.
-Check out this standard timeline illustrating how long takes to develop an app:
+That your app development company talk you through the process and stages of the project, give you an indication as to which stages will take the most amount of time and leave room for testing, feedback, iterations and improvements.

 There are a few things that you’ll need to include no matter who you’re working with (things like contact and company info).
 But to give your development company a real understanding of your project, you’ll also need the following: